maihoanganh/ctpNCPOP/README.md

 # ctpNCPOP
-- ctpNCPOP is a Julia package of solving noncommutative polynomial optimization problem (NCPOP).
-For instance, consider eigenvalue minimization on the set of tuples of symmetric matrices:
+- ctpNCPOP is a Julia package to solve noncommutative polynomial optimization problem (NCPOP), in particular eigenvalue minimization over tuples of symmetric matrices:

 **𝜆_min = inf_{A in S^n} { v*f(A)v : gi(A) >= 0, hj(A) = 0, |v|=1 },**